lfurtkevicova/gislab-my-notes/docs/general/about.rst

 What is GIS.lab?
 ================

-*GIS.lab* is a tool for simple, unbreakable, always ready and clean deployment of multiple machines running software mainly for Geographic Information Systems, but also for office.
+GIS.lab is a tool for simple, unbreakable, always ready and clean deployment of multiple machines running software mainly for Geographic Information Systems (GIS) as well as for office.

 It is **free technology** which can instantly turn any computer network into fully equipped geospatial cluster.
 It is capable to deploy